 We haven’t tried this but I don’t see a reason not to as long as the crayons are non-toxic.

-Over the past few couple of I’ve received a few questions about whether it’s safe to dye eggs with men’s silk ties.
+Over the past few years of I’ve received several questions about whether dyeing eggs with men’s silk ties is safe.
 Although silk dyed eggs are beautiful and silk is definitely natural, some of the dyes used to color ties are toxic.

 Scientific American recommends wearing a mask or working in a well-ventilated area while making them, and advises against eating them.